purple52/librarian-puppet-vagrant/README.md

-This is a little example framework that shows how you can use [Librarian-puppet](https://github.com/rodjek/librarian-puppet) to manage [Puppet](http://puppetlabs.com/) modules when provisioning a virtual manchine managed using [Vagrant](http://vagrantup.com).
+This is a little example framework that shows how you can use [Librarian-puppet](https://github.com/rodjek/librarian-puppet) to manage [Puppet](http://puppetlabs.com/) modules when provisioning a virtual machine managed using [Vagrant](http://vagrantup.com).

 ## Why?